What are you FOR? This is part 3 in the Overcoming Regret series.

 These days, it seems everyone has a cause.
 We are bombarded in the news, social media, editorial columns, politics, religion and the list goes on and on and on. ..

 It is really easy to find out what someone is against.
-I don’t know about you, but I have hidden a number of people on social media that just rant against one certain thing on a regular basis.
 We can tend to be vocal about what we are against, what bothers us and what we don’t like.

 If we are not aware that we are doing it, we can take that same attitude and tone with ourselves, our families and with those in our realm of influence.

 Think about this for a minute, are you more passionate and vocal about what you are for or what you are against?